 Returning to UNA as a non-traditional student?

 Returning to school can be stressful.
 Balancing work, family, commuting, and life in general easily fills one's plate.
-Adding to that plate with college level coursework may, initially, seem like too much.
+Adding to that plate with on-line or traditional college level coursework may, initially, seem like too much.
 No website can fix "life" but, if you're seriously considering taking that step toward beginning or finishing your baccalaureate degree program then this "One-Stop-Shop" will be helpful.
 Remember, it's all about "Start to Finish" so start strong.
 Call our office if we assist you (256.765.5006).

 What you see below is an activity timeline.
 By taking these websites in order and completing the essential activity at each "stop" you can make a smoother and less stressful transition to UNA.